The KL2 has three main components:

 Initially this curriculum will be available to KL2 scholars, who are members of the “Community of Scholars.”
-The “Community of Scholars” will be comprised of KL2 awardees and scholars from all the Duke institutional K awards.
+The “Community of Scholars” will comprise KL2 awardees and scholars from all the Duke institutional K awards.
 It will provide opportunities for junior investigators to network, exchange ideas, and learn from each other.
-Scholars will have “life-long” membership, and will be encouraged to remain active after their 3 years of funding ends.
+Scholars will have life-long membership, and will be encouraged to remain active after their 3 years of funding ends.

 Clinical and Translational Research